soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_Authentication/README.md

 AZURE_SODA_CREDENTIAL_PATH=path_to_file/azure_credential.json

 # You can set AZURE_SODA_ALLOW_UNENCRYPTED_STORAGE=True if your system does not support token encryption.
-# Be aware of the risk: Without encryption anyone with access to your system can access sensitive information
+# Be aware of the risk: Without encryption anyone, who has access to your system, can access sensitive information
 # and log in to Azure using your identity.
 AZURE_SODA_ALLOW_UNENCRYPTED_STORAGE=False